schmurfy/get_them_all/README.md

 - multiple storage backend, currently the files can be saved in:
   - local disk
   - dropbox
+- javascript parsing with therubyracer, yes you read that well, if you are crawling a javascript powered site and need to read javascript you can use this to extract the informations you need.

-Any website is considered as a pytamid, let's take a gallery website as an example:
+Any website is considered as a reversed pyramid, let's take a gallery website as an example:

 - the first level would be the page containing all the thumbnails
-- the second level would be a page showing the picture
+- the second level would be a page showing the picture (each link collected in level 0 will lead to a different page on level 2)
 - the third level would be the link to the picture itself

-I decided on this model after some testing and until now I never found a website where this cannot be applied
+I decided on this model after some testing and until now I never found a website where this cannot be applied (a website with fiels to download)

 # Current state